TelepathicGrunt/StructureTutorialMod/README.md

 # Structure Tutorial Mod
 **How to register and generate structures in 1.15 Minecraft using nbt files!**

-_[This is using MCP mapping version of: '20200414-1.15.1' but try to use the latest_ _mappings from http://export.mcpbot.bspk.rs/.
-Don't download any files but just_ _get the number like this '20200414-1.15.1' of the latest mapping release_ _Put that number into your mapping channel in build.gradle and rebuild your project_ _to be able to use the latest mappings.]_

  This very small Forge mod is full of comments that will help you understand what a lot of the methods do and what needs to be done to get your structure to generate.
 In all, this mod is really just 4 files plus 2 structure nbt files.